mantidproject/documents/Requirements/Visualisation_and_Analysis/VATES_Acceleration_Adoption/Meetings/October_20th_2014.md

 * Needs to work in step size mode and bin number mode.
 * Buttons need to be combined where possible and better defined.
 * More options for exporting data.
+* Link peaks lists to workspaces better (& link in plots)

 VSI (VATES Simple Interface)
 -------------------------------------